CrazyCoder613/awesome-vue/README.md

  - [vue-drag-it-dude](https://github.com/Esvalirion/vue-drag-it-dude) - Vue2 component, that allows you to drag object wherever you want.
  - [vue-draggable](https://github.com/Vivify-Ideas/vue-draggable) - Vue Drag and Drop library without any dependency.
 Simple and easy to use.
  - [vue-nestable](https://github.com/rhwilr/vue-nestable) - A simple drag & drop hierarchical list made as a vue component.
- - [he-tree-vue](https://he-tree-vue.phphe.com) - A draggable sortable vue tree component, with dragging placeholder, types definition.
-14 KB gzipped.
+ - [vue-draggable-nested-tree](https://github.com/phphe/vue-draggable-nested-tree) - A powerful customizable draggable tree view component for Vuejs2 [@phphe](https://github.com/phphe)
  - [vue-tinder](https://github.com/shanlh/vue-tinder) - Have your own Tinder and TanTan.